Group therapy helps trauma survivors feel heard and supported while also learning new coping skills.

 Perhaps it was an abusive relationship, a nearly-fatal car accident, or the sudden death of a loved one.

-Although 60% of Americans will experience post-traumatic stress disorder (PTSD) in their lifetime, many survivors of trauma feel lonely and isolated from others.
+Although 60% of Americans will experience trauma in their lifetime, many survivors of trauma feel lonely and isolated from others.

 Enter group therapy.
 Sharing your story with people who are experiencing similar struggles can be a bonding and healing experience.
 Group therapy can help you connect with others, learn new coping skills, and find your voice again.